arielovimag/Forecasting-BI-Report/README.md

 This project explores **sales forecasting** using both traditional and advanced time series models, delivering actionable insights for decision-makers.

-We analyzed **two years of monthly and daily sales data** from AdventureWorks, built robust models, and evaluated their accuracy and adaptability — providing clear recommendations aligned with business realities.
+We analyzed **two years of monthly and daily sales data** from AdventureWorks, built robust models, and evaluated their accuracy and adaptability, providing clear recommendations aligned with business realities.

 ---